kinds of action explanation

 Reasons

 Most often when we ask why someone did something, what we're after are their reasons.
 In being after those, we're sometimes after what they're after.
 That's to say: we're sometimes interested in what they were aiming at, what they were trying to achieve.
 "Why did you become a psychologist?"
 "I wanted to make myself useful to people who were in psychological trouble".
 "Why did the chicken cross the road?"
 "To get to the other side".
-In such cases we are particularly interested in what people themselves say about their own actions.
-To respond sincerely to a request for reasons is to do what's called "giving one's reasons".
-We won't always accept such answers even when they are sincerely offered, since at times our behaviour is motivated (see below for motivations) in ways which defeat the reason self-ascription.
-On the whole, though, we will, and it's important to note that those times when reasons are defeated by reference to (e.g.) unconscious motivations are necessarily exceptional.
+In such cases we're particularly interested in what people themselves say about their own actions.
+And to respond sincerely to a request for reasons just is to do what's called "giving one's reasons".
+We won't always accept such answers even when they're sincerely offered, since at times our behaviour is motivated (see below for motivations) in ways which defeat reason self-ascriptions.
+On the whole, though, we shall, and it's important to note that those times when reasons are defeated by reference to (e.g.) unconscious motivations are necessarily exceptional.

 At other times, when we're after their reasons, we want to know why what they did is the thing to do.
 When I ask you, who are teaching me maths, "Why did you carry the ten to the next row?", I'm not interested in what your aims are ("To do the sum correctly").
 Instead I want to know why one should do what you did here.
 It's worth noting though that reasons of this sort are typically rather less personal than those of the first sort.
 We are interested in someone's reasoning, but here we're more interested in the reason than in their reason for doing what they did.

-Reason explanations of action belong, one might say, to ordinary life rather than to psychology.
-One might say that, that is, if one has something like the following understanding of "reason" and "psychology" in mind: "reason" meaning what a person sincerely and definitively says about their action's end, "psychology" meaning the understanding we develop of human beings to account for why we don't act in rational ways.
+Reason explanations of action often belong, one might say, more to ordinary life rather than to psychology.
+Or, they do so long as one has something like the following understanding of "reason" and "psychology" in mind: "reason" meaning what a person sincerely and definitively says about their action's end, "psychology" meaning the understanding we develop of human beings to account for why we don't act in rational ways.

 Context-Placing Explanations

-A typical way that we come to understand an action is through what Julia Tanney has called 'context-placing'.
+A typical way that we come to understand an action is through what Julia Tanney has called 'context-placement'.
 Someone walking past a sixth form classroom is puzzled as to why the teacher has just written "anal" on the board.
-"Er that doesn't look right!" they think.
+"Eww that doesn't look right!" thinks our observer.
 Their puzzlement shifts somewhat when, adjusting their angle of vision, they see the word "philosophical" written before "anal".
 And then they see the teacher retrieve the pen she had dropped, and come back to the board to complete the phrase "philosophical analysis".
 The act of writing "anal" is made intelligible by placing it in an already intelligible context.
 The understanding dawns not because they see the precipitating cause of the writing, but by placing it in an intelligible context.
-(If the board in question had instead belonged to a gastroenterologist there wouldn't have been a puzzle to be resolved in the first place.)
+(If the board in question had instead belonged to a gastroenterologist there mightn't have been a puzzle to be resolved in the first place.)
 Clearly, writing the word "analysis" on the board didn't cause the writing of the word "anal" in the sense of "cause" which I've been stalking in this post.
-It didn't precipitate it; it didn't come before it (but, in fact, was only finished after "anal" was already written); instead it constitutes it ( a "material cause").
+It didn't precipitate it; it didn't come before it (but, in fact, was only finished after "anal" was already written); in this context it constitutes it.
 Understanding arises not from seeing what caused "anal" to arise, as it were, but from the prior understanding that analysis is the kind of thing that philosophy teachers talk about.
 We typically mark this by talking of meaning.
-"What's the meaning of all these arm movements young fellow?"
+"What's the meaning of all these vigorous arm movements young fellow?"
 "Well sir, I'm busy hailing a cab!"
-It is their human intelligibility that's at stake.
+It's their human intelligibility that's at stake.
 Once again the textual analogy is helpful.
-When we understand a text we aren't understanding it in terms of its causes, but in terms of what it is saying
+When we understand a text we aren't understanding it in terms of its causes, but in terms of what it's saying

-It is sometimes suggested that such reading of meaning amounts to interpretation.
-Whilst we are free to use the word "interpret" that way if we like, there are, Wittgenstein taught us in Philosophical Investigations §201, reasons to avoid doing so.
-Think of when it is that we are in need of interpretations, and what they consist in.
+It's sometimes suggested that such reading of meaning amounts to interpretation.
+Whilst we are free to use the word "interpret" that way if we really must, there are, Wittgenstein taught us in Philosophical Investigations §201, reasons to avoid doing so.
+Think of when it is that we're in need of interpretations, and what they then consist in.
 We need them when something is obscure to us.
-And they consist in the substitution of an opaque piece of discourse for another that's clear.
-If we think of interpretation this way, it should be clear that no interpretation is involved when we understand the clearer piece of text.
+And they consist in the substitution of an opaque piece of discourse for another that's clear in meaning.
+If we think of interpretation this way, it should be apparent that no interpretation is involved when we understand the clearer piece of text.
 Instead we simply "get" what it's saying without employing any method or means.
 Much of our ordinary understanding of people is like this.
 We apprehend the actions of others in the joint social and environmental contexts of our lives.
 We take a certain facial configuration over time as a smile, automatically seeing it as expressive of happiness, all in the context of meeting up with a long-departed loved one.
 This happiness doesn't need to be fathomed; the fact of it doesn't require interpretative labour.
 Our perception of others is itself run through with such meaning, so we don't have to work it over afterwards by thought.

-The concept of "motive" though covers a somewhat different territory, and is especially important for psychology.
-It's also often more relevant when what we're aiming to do is to understand not action but behaviour.
+The concept of "motive", though, covers a somewhat different territory, and is especially important for psychology.
+It's also often more relevant when what we're aiming to do is to understand not so much action as behaviour.
+(I take it that the concept of "action" belongs more properly to ethics and law, and that of "behaviour" to psychology.)
 Thus we can be motivated in ways that we don't ourselves recognise.
 Explanations of behaviour that reference motive are still teleological.

 Intentions